-If your bin-enabled feature layer has a definition query set, is configured with ranges, or is time aware, changing the range or time period shown will update the map but not the symbology range.
+If your binned feature layer has a definition query set, is configured with ranges, or is time aware, changing the range or time period shown updates the map but not the symbology range.
 To refresh the symbology, in the Symbology pane, click the More drop-down menu and choose to refresh the values.

 Use text to display bin values